Panchopchar Puja

 Invoke the Guru, who lights the way forward.

-Then, offer yourself to Shakti — the One who is both the path and the destination.
+Then, offer yourself to Shiva & Aadi Shakti — the Ones who are both the path and the destination.

-May She reveal Herself to you in all things.
+May they reveal themselves to you in all things.